 All too often, municipalities are trying to do more with less.
-Software solutions, like those BMSI offers, have helped streamline the process of collecting and aggregating data.
+CRM System Software solutions, like those BMSI offers, have helped streamline the process of collecting and aggregating data.

 When beginning your journey towards making data driven decisions, use what tools and information you have readily available.
 To start making the kinds of decisions that will save your community time and money consider the following:

 What problems are you looking to solve?
 What do you want to learn?